Afudu/P4_OpenClassroom/README.md

 The application follows the Model-View-Controller (MVC) design pattern.

 # Database
-For storing and loading the data, the application uses TinyDb, a document oriented database.
-The database is json format and saved in the 'dbase' folder in the root of the repository.
+For storing and loading the data, the application uses TinyDb, a document oriented database. \n The database is json format and saved in the 'dbase' folder in the root of the repository.

 # Basic flow